enrike/tapes/readme.md

 check the documentation.scd file for usage example.

-to create and play 4 tapes:
+for instance, to create and play 4 tapes:

 Tapes(this)

-_loadfiles(/path/to/sound/files)
+_loadfiles(/path/to/sound/files/)

 _add(4)

-_resume
+_play

 License : GNU GPL